Close

 • The West Coast is known for quality whitebait- a small fish commonly enjoyed in a fritter around NZ.
 Find one of these classic Kiwi feasts in Hokitika.

 • Visit one of the South Island’s glaciers!
-Fox Glacier & Franz Josef Glaciers are retreating glaciers that are found close to sea level, meaning they’re easy to access.
+Fox Glacier and Franz Josef Glaciers are retreating glaciers that are found close to sea level, meaning they’re easy to access.

-• Make sure you stretch your legs at the Blue Pools short 30-minute walk and don’t forget your camera!
+• Make sure you stretch your legs at the Blue Pools, a short 30 min walk your camera will be impressed with.

 Where are you the most excited to visit?
 If you’re looking for more road trip inspiration, don’t forget to check out our list of unmissable experiences from RealNZ.